-If you are currently thinking about separating from your spouse or have already initiated a Divorce proceeding through the court system our office strongly suggests you schedule an initial ½ hour free consultation with our Pittsburgh divorce attorney to discuss your options.
+If you are currently thinking about separating from your spouse or have already initiated a Divorce proceeding through the court system our office strongly suggests you schedule an initial ½ hour free phone consultation with our Pittsburgh divorce attorney to discuss your options.
 Be advised that along with buying a house, getting married, and having kids, divorce is one of the most stressful and difficult time periods in one’s life.
 Everything you have worked so hard for including your career, family, and health are all at risk.

 Be advised that if you are married within Pennsylvania you are entitled by law and can acquire a Pittsburgh divorce attorney to either separate from or divorce your spouse.
 No one can keep you in a failed marriage if you do not want to remain in this union.
 In order to file for divorce in Pennsylvania, one spouse must reside in the state for at least six (6) months prior to the filing with the Court.

 In Pennsylvania there are two means to dissolve a marriage:

 - Divorce; and